SkoolNotes/Taproot/2020BIO101/KBhBIO101HumanDiseases.md

 \definition{Gene}{information that successfully encodes a functional protein}

 * "Promoter"s denotes beginning of a gene.
-"Terminator"s
+"Terminator"s denotes the end of gene.
+* Polymerase Enzyme starts at a promoter and ends at a terminator
+*